gitleaks/gitleaks/README.md

   '''endpoint''',
 ]

+# ⚠️ rules.verify is an experimental feature introduced in 8.20.0 and subject to change! ⚠️
 # You can include a verify table for a single rule to verify the secret with a remote service.
 # The the gitleaks engine will substitute a matched secret from the parent rule with a placeholder where the
 # placeholder is located.
 Placeholder(s) can be used in the `url`, `headers`, and `body` fields.